 Interkosmos 22 (Bulgaria 1300, 11F65)

-The spacecraft contained a set of plasma, particles, fields, and optical experiments that were designed and constructed in Bulgaria.
-The spacecraft was three-axis stabilized, based on the Meteor bus, with the negative Z-axis pointing toward the center of the earth and the X-axis pointing along the velocity vector.
+The spacecraft was three-axis stabilized, based on the VNIIEM built Meteor bus, with the negative Z-axis pointing toward the nadir and the X-axis pointing along the velocity vector.
 The outer skin of the spacecraft, including the solar panels, was coated with a conducting material in order to allow the proper measurement of electric fields and low energy plasma.
 Both active and passive thermal control were employed.
 The solar panels supplied 2 kW and batteries were used during eclipse periods.
-There were two tape recorders, each with a capacity of 60 megabits.
-The transmitter radiated about 10 W in the 130-MHz band.
+For data storage, there were two tape recorders, each with a capacity of 60 megabits.
+The transmitter radiated about 10 W in the 130 MHz band.

 Experiments on board were: